- > Best MacBook (or Mac) for college

 If you're looking for stability, security and a reliable and easy to use operating system then Apple's Mac's come highly recommended.
 If might seem that Macs are expensive compared to their Windows alternatives, however the added premium is justified, and, as you will see if you read on, you don't have to break the bank to buy one.

-We are also updating this article because we are aware that families are looking for computers to help them home school their children during the Coronovirus pandemic.
+Speaking of getting a good deal, families looking for computers to help them home school their children during the Coronovirus pandemic will also be looking to get money off.
 In the light of that we will also make suggestions about options for renting Macs, buying second hand or refurbished, and other ways you can save money when buying a new Mac.

 Best MacBook (or Mac) for college